Use the OpenTok signaling API to send text and data between clients connected to an OpenTok session.

 These messages allow developers to build basic text chat, send instructions from one client to another, and create other valuable experiences.

 The OpenTok client SDKs include methods for sending signals to clients connected to an OpenTok session.
 They also include events that are dispatched when a signal is received.
-For details, see the signaling developer guide for OpenTok.js, iOS, and Android.
+For details, see the signaling developer guide for OpenTok.js, iOS, Android, and Windows.
+You can also use the OpenTok REST API to send signals from the server to clients.

 Each signal contains